louis77/tuner/README.md

 While I hacked on this App, I discovered so many cool and new stations, which makes it even more enjoyable.
 I hope you enjoy it too.

+## Features

+- Uses radio-browser.info catalog
+- Presents a random selection of stations
+- Sends a click count to radio-browser.info on station click
+- Sends a vote count to radio-browser.info when you star a station
+- DBus integration to pause/resume playing and show station info

+## Upcoming

+- List stations you starred
+- More selection screens (Trending, Most Popular, Country-specific)
+- Community-listening: see what other users are listening to right now
+- Other ideas?
+Create an issue!

 ## Dependencies